Scholarships (Internal and Performance-Based)

 In order to qualify for scholarships, students must attend 12 or more hours per semester and meet all requirements specific to the scholarship opportunity.

-• Students are able to apply for and accept as many scholarships as they qualify for, however, institutional scholarship monies cannot exceed the students direct costs at Colby Community College.
-Excess Institutional Scholarship dollars will not result in a credit
+• Students are able to apply for and accept as many scholarships as they qualify for; however, institutional scholarship monies cannot exceed the student's direct costs at Colby Community College.
+Excess Institutional Scholarship dollars will not result in a credit.

 • All scholarship monies are at the discretion of the awarder.
-These funds can be revoked or prorated at any time based on the scholarships qualifying indicators.
+These funds can be revoked or prorated at any time based on the scholarship's qualifying indicators.

 • Based on Title IV regulations, scholarship totals exceeding the cost of attendance may result in a reduced offer for student loan(s) and/or institutional scholarship(s).